-Age-based restrictions like the one challenged here fall into this presumptively lawful category. "[T]he established consensus of federal appellate and district courts from around the country is that age-based restrictions limiting the rights of 18-20-year-old adults to keep and bear arms fall under the 'longstanding' and 'presumptively lawful' measures recognized by the Supreme Court in Heller as evading Second Amendment scrutiny."
+Age-based regulations like the one challenged here fall into this presumptively lawful category. "[T]he established consensus of federal appellate and district courts from around the country is that age-based restrictions limiting the rights of 18-20-year-old adults to keep and bear arms fall under the 'longstanding' and 'presumptively lawful' measures recognized by the Supreme Court in Heller as evading Second Amendment scrutiny."
 Lara, 534 F. Supp.
-3d at 486-89; NRA v.
+3d at 486-89 (collecting cases); NRA v.
 McCraw, 719 F.3d 338, 346 (5th Cir.
-2013) ("[S]tatutes enacted to safeguard the public using age-based restrictions on access to and use of firearms are part of a succession of 'longstanding prohibitions,' that are likely outside the scope of the Second Amendment, because such restrictions are 'consistent with' both the 'longstanding tradition of targeting select groups' ability to access and to use arms for the sake of public safety' and the 'longstanding tradition of age-and safety-based restrictions on the ability to access arms." (citations omitted)); NRA v.
+2013) ("[S]tatutes enacted to safeguard the public using age-based restrictions on access to and use of firearms are part of a succession of 'longstanding prohibitions,' that are likely outside the scope of the Second Amendment, because such restrictions are 'consistent with' both the 'longstanding tradition of targeting select groups' ability to access and to use arms for the sake of public safety' and the 'longstanding tradition of age-and safety-based restrictions on the ability to access arms."" (citations omitted)); NRA v.
 Swearingen, 545 F. Supp.
 3d 1247, 1267 (N.D.
 Fla.
 2021) (holding that "age-based restrictions on the purchase of firearms are longstanding" because "restrictions on 18-to-20-year-olds' right to purchase firearms are both longstanding in time in relation to Heller's list and analogous to other restrictions on that list"); Mitchell v.
 Atkins, 483 F. Supp.
 3d 985, 993-94 (W.D.
 Wash.
 2020) ("[R]easonable age restrictions on the sale, possession, or use of firearms have an established history in this country" and are "consistent with a longstanding tradition of targeting select groups' ability to access and to use arms for the sake of public safety.").
+Indeed, numerous "revolutionary and founding-era gun regulations . . . targeted particular groups for public safety reasons," including "minors" and "infants," terms which were understood at the time to "appl[y] to persons under the age of 21, not only to persons under the age of 18."
+BATFE, 700 F.3d at 200-01; see also Defendants' Motion for Summary Judgment ¶¶ 14-26.